hmc-cs-mpalanker/EIJA/README.md

 sqlite3: Gem that simplifies connection between Ruby on Rails and sqlite3.

+Datatables:  Gem for adding tables to the Admin page

-## Installation
+Installation :: **********************************************
-Make sure to install any and all prerequisites before attempting these steps (See above)
-1. Clone this repo with `git clone https://github.com/hmc-cs-mpalanker/EIJA.git`
-2. Enter the relevant directory with `cd script_editor`
-3. Install the above mentioned gems with the command `bundle install`
-4. Run the following command to initialize the database `rails db:migrate`
-5. Seed the database to your liking (see the Seeding section below)
-6. Run the app! enter the command `rails s` to begin the web server, and point your favorite web browser to `localhost:3000` or the url of your server

-## Seeding
+Seeding

+Credits to Team EIJA for seeding instructions.

 Our project requires parsing the folger’s shakespeare XML which can take quite some time depending on your hardware.
 We have a testing “demo” mode enabled by default.
-Follow the steps below to seed the databse (with optional step 0 for switching to full deployment mode).
+Follow the steps below to seed the database (with optional step 0 for switching to full deployment mode).
 If you have more specific needs, head on over to the seeds.rb file in the db/ directory.
 There you'll find comments about how to seed any subset of the plays manually.

-0. Go into the script_editor/db/ directory and edit the seeds.rb file: Switch `fullPlays = false` to `fullPlays = true` If you want to seed all of the plays into the database.
+Go into the script_editor/db/ directory and edit the seeds.rb file: Switch fullPlays = false to fullPlays = true If you want to seed all of the plays into the database.

-1. In the script_editor directory enter these commands `rails db:migrate`
+In the script_editor directory enter these commands rails db:migrate

-2. `rails db:seed`
+rails db:seed

-3. Wait as the database populates (this should only take a max of 10 minutes if you are seeding the testing play, but upwards for 2 hours for seeding all of the plays.
+Wait as the database populates (this should only take a max of 10 minutes if you are seeding the testing play, but upwards for 2 hours for seeding all of the plays.

-## Functionality
+Functionality

-All of our functionality is designed around Professor Dadabhoy’s needs for her Shakespeare class.
-Students needs to be able to easily create and modify edits, see exactly how much of the play they have cut, and be able to easily return to previously made edits.
-Professor Dadabhoy needs to be able to easily access students edits to evaluate their work.
-What follows is a list of features that work towards these goals:

-Play Selection: The front page will display a complete list of Shakespeare’s works, sorted by category.
-The user can select any play and make an edit of it.

-Account Registration/Login/Logout: The user can easily register for an account, which is necessary to create edits.
-Account registration requires some basic information the user, including name, email, major, class year, and whether or not they are currently enrolled in Professor Dadabhoy’s Shakespeare class.
-Once an account is made, users can easily log out of it and log back in using their email and password.

-Display: Every play can be viewed in a basic display mode where no cuts can be made.
-The user should be able to easily navigate throughout this view through a navigation bar on the left side of the display.
-If the user would like to make an edit of this particular play, they will easily be able to make an edit through a button the right side of the display.

-Edits: Users will be able to make edits easily through the edit button on the display.
-Once an edit is made, it can easily be changed by striking or un-striking in the edit and saving those changes.
-Saved edits can be easily accessed later through the user’s profile page.

-Cuts: Users can make cuts when on an edit by clicking on the word they would like to cut.
-If they would like to cut more than one word at a time, then they can click on the first word they would like to cut out and then drag their mouse to the last word they would like to cut out.
-This will cut out all words in between as well.
-If a user would like to undo a cut, they can shift-click on the words they would like to uncut, or shift-click and drag, as with cutting.
-All of this is explained within the edit view to make sure that the user knows how to make and lift cuts.

-Analytics: Within the navigation bar is an analytics button that users can click to see some analytics about the current cut of the play.
-It compares the total number of words in each scene and act to the current number of words in the same scene or act in the current edit.

-## Known Problems

-- Occasionally, when the play is loaded, there will be a word/series of words that, when you attempt to cut them, will gray our the entirety of the script, and strikethrough everything in the script BUT the cuttable words (headings, spaces, everything).
-We are unsure how to recreate this error, the pattern is inconsistent.

-- Stage directions in the play are all off by at least a line.
-We thought we'd fixed this problem earlier in the project, and by the time we realized we had not we didn't have the time to fix it.
-This is simply true everywhere, nothing needs to be done to recreate it.
-The error is somewhere in the logic for parsing the play in seeds.rb (probably in the `stages.each do |stage|` loop) the logic currently parses all the stage directions independently of the lines.
-This may be part of the issue.

-- Currently there is an error with the script in seeds.rb when seeding the complete plays list.
-Some of the plays are in the wrong categories and some of the histories do not seed.
-Because of the amount of time needed to test a full seed, testing this bug was slow and therefore not doable before the end of the semester.

-- While we have not tested parallel users intentionally, in one instance we encountered an error while two developers were testing the site at the same time unknowingly.
-While two editors on the same document is not something we are able to handle, we would like for two users to be able to edit different documents at the same time.
-We encountered an error where a user trying to save broke another user trying to load a page.
-Further investigation needed

-- If you try to compress the script currently when your edit has no cuts in it at all, you're shown a blank script, with only section headings.
-This is likely a problem with the SQL request in compress.html.erb's script-second div.

-## Contributing
+The functionality for our play can be broken down into three components: user experience, collaborative editing and editing-analytics

+User Experience

+1. User Interface

+We have simplified the website design and minimized clicks required to use functionality.
+The visual quality of a website is fundamental to a positive experience, and minimizing clicks reduces cognitive workload for the user.
+In this regard, we have modified the two key pages the user interacts with: the homepage and the edits page.

+As the user opens the website, one is redirected to the homepage.
+Once the user is registered, one can then choose plays from Tragedy, Comedy and History and edit the play.

+Collaborative Editing

+1. Collaboration among students

+Edits to a play can be made in one of two ways: either as a stand-alone user or as a member of a group, assigned by the instructor for the course.

+Once the instructor assigns a student to a group, the student can choose from a drop-down menu, the context in which to edit the play.
+From a technology perspective, steps are taken to ensure that multiple students can edit the play efficiently such that edits made by any-one member of the group are visible to all other members of the group.

+2. Admin mode

+The instructor for the course, by default, is assigned as the admin.
+The admin has their own web-page that provides meta-functionality such as: creating groups to edit plays and review all changes made by group members.
+These features allow the admin to oversee key aspects of script editing.
+In particular, the admin can review changes made by a group to ensure that lines integral to a play are not accidentally edited.
+Admin login information is supplied inside the seeds.rb file and should be changed upon login.

+Editing Analytics

-1. Fork it!
+1. Cue-script

-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+As students are assigned characters in a Shakespeare play, the ability to remember ones lines is of paramount importance.
+To this end, we have developed a cue-script feature.
+As opposed to the cumbersome task of sifting through lines of the play and finding the lines relevant to the user's character, this feature seamlessly provides all the lines for the particular character.

+In addition, a cue, in the form of words spoken by previous speakers, allows the user to understand when to speak their lines.
+This feature can be found by clicking the "Analytics" button, and then pressing the "Cue Script" tab in the pop-up.

+2. Lines per character

+Often as students edit a play, it is important to know the modified number of lines for a given character.
+The lines analytics features provides such dynamic insights; lines spoken by all characters are updated as a result of edits made to the play.

+Known Bugs

+Occasionally, when the user mode is switched, a javascript error occurs of the form "invalid id".
+However, when cuts are made to the play, there are no issues with the core-functionality